-We have 10 confirmed active cases among our student body - two are isolating in place in a residence hall and eight are in isolation off campus.
+We have 26 confirmed active cases among our student body - three are in a residence hall; 23 are in isolation off campus.
 This represents less than 1% of our student population.
+We have 3 confirmed cases among our faculty and staff.
 All students, faculty, and staff are required to conduct a daily health assessment and submit their results via the #CampusClear app.

 Cumulative Numbers - Updated Weekly